Cycle an ancient kingdom's road lined with burial mounds, shrines, and fruit

 - Fighting demons with Momotaro

 Take the JR Hakubi Line from Okayama Station to Soja Station, where you can pick up the road and rent a bike.

 Off the train and onto a bike

-One of the most enjoyable ways to experience the Kibiji plain is by bicycle.
+One of the most enjoyable ways to experience the gently winding Kibiji road is by bicycle.
 If you rent one at Soja Station, your goal will be Bizen-Ichinomiya Station in the city of Okayama .
 You can go the opposite way as well; there are rentals available at Bizen-Ichinomiya Station.